memorygardens/wguComputerScienceNotes/Web Development Foundations/Final Prep/Quizzes/All Quiz Questions.md

 Answer: h1, footer, div, p

-Question: whic of the follwoing are examples of container tags (context between their openings)
+Question: which of the following are examples of container tags (context between their openings)

 Answer: h3, article, p